candelariazhia-gif/Private-Hospital-Appointment-System/README.md

 ## Overview

-This system is a console-based Hospital Appointment Management System written in C. It represents a structured hospital queue environment using a priority-based linked list.
-It organizes patient flow by priority level while maintaining fairness within each category.

-The system models real-world hospital appointment processing, including scheduling, room allocation, and patient service tracking.
+This system is a console-based hospital appointment manager written in C. It helps a small private hospital organize patient appointments, manage waiting lists by priority, assign doctors and rooms, and keep a record of served patients.
+The program is aimed at receptionists (admin) and patients, providing a clear text-based interface for daily operations.

 ---

 ## Purpose

-This system is designed to:

-* Represent a structured hospital appointment management workflow
-* Implement priority-based patient handling (Emergency, Senior/Pregnant, Normal)
-* Prevent scheduling conflicts in room allocation
-* Maintain organized patient flow from booking to service
-* Record and preserve complete patient service history
+The main goals of this system are:

+- Allow patients to book, view, or cancel their own appointments.
+- Let hospital staff (admin) see all waiting appointments, serve patients in the correct priority order, and review the history of served patients.
+- Automatically assign a doctor, a room, and a time slot based on the chosen checkup type.
+- Keep a complete history of all served patients for record‑keeping.

 ---